Miami (FL) vs. Cent. Conn. St. NCAA Football Odds, Plays and Insights | September 25, 2021

 Cent.
 Conn.
 St. Stats and Trends

-- Cent.
+- So far this season Cent.
 Conn.
-St. has not covered the spread yet this year.
+St. is winless against the spread.

-- The Blue Devils have turned the ball over zero times, two fewer times than the Hurricanes have forced turnovers (2).
+- This season the Blue Devils have zero turnovers, two fewer than the Hurricanes have takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.